-The Applicant conducted a detailed analysis of NY Project alternatives to connect the offshore Lease Area to the POI.
-The Applicant evaluated siting alternatives for the submarine export cable route, onshore substation location, export cable landfall, and onshore export and interconnection cable routes to interconnect with the POI; each alternative was assessed relative to constructability, reliability, environmental resources, and stakeholder impact criteria.
+/ loop-out line lines that will connect the POI to LIPA's existing 138-kV transmission lines.
+Each alternative was assessed relative to constructability, reliability, environmental resources, and stakeholder impact criteria.
 Although each component is discussed separately, the siting process was undertaken holistically relative to submarine and terrestrial constraints in order to identify the most feasible and reasonable overall solution to deliver energy from the Lease Area to the grid, with the fewest negative impacts.
 The evaluation was informed by several factors, including desktop assessments, site-specific surveys, supply chain capacity, commercial availability, and engagement with regulators and stakeholders (a summary of stakeholder outreach and engagement is provided in Appendix A: Agency Outreach and Correspondence).